kavbrian21/VimCompletesMe/README.markdown

 back to trying the special completion for the next tab completion.

-You can set the `b:vcm_tab_complete` variable interactively, or in an
+You can set the `b:vcm_tab_complete` variable interactively, or in an `autocmd`.
+For instance, the `autocmd` below will use Vim Command Line completion for all vim filetypes:
-autocommand:

-    autocmd FileType text,markdown let b:vcm_tab_complete = 'dict'
+    autocmd FileType vim let b:vcm_tab_complete = 'vim'

-Striving for minimalism, this plugin weighs under 80 lines of code.

 ## Installation
-If you don't have a preferred installation method, I recommend installing [pathogen.vim](https://github.com/tpope/vim-pathogen), and then simply copy and
+If you use Vim 8 or better, simply copy and paste:

-paste:
+    mkdir -p ~/.vim/pack/vendor/start/ && \
+        cd ~/.vim/pack/vendor/start && \

-    cd ~/.vim/bundle && git clone git://github.com/ajh17/VimCompletesMe.git
+        git clone git://github.com/ajh17/VimCompletesMe.git

-Once the helptags have been generated, see `:h VimCompletesMe` for usage.
+Once the helptags have been generated (`:helptags ALL`), see `:h VimCompletesMe` for usage.

 ## Thanks
 * [bairui](https://github.com/dahu) for helping me with this plugin, and for